alidrgr/alidrgr.github.io/docs/logs.md

 [^3]: A. Azaria and T. Mitchell, “The Internal State of an LLM Knows When It’s Lying,” in Findings of the Association for Computational Linguistics: EMNLP 2023, H. Bouamor, J. Pino, and K. Bali, Eds., Singapore: Association for Computational Linguistics, Dec.
 2023, pp. 967–976. doi: 10.18653/v1/2023.findings-emnlp.68.
 [^4]: DeepSeek-AI et al., “DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning,” Jan.
 22, 2025, arXiv: arXiv:2501.12948. doi: 10.48550/arXiv.2501.12948.
 [^5]: Z. Shao et al., “DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models,” Apr.
 27, 2024, arXiv: arXiv:2402.03300. doi: 10.48550/arXiv.2402.03300.
+[^6]: H.-J. Boehm, “Towards an API for the real numbers,” in Proceedings of the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation, in PLDI 2020.
+New York, NY, USA: Association for Computing Machinery, Jun.
+2020, pp. 562–576. doi: 10.1145/3385412.3386037.
+[^7]: L. Yu, M. Cao, J. C. Cheung, and Y. Dong, “Mechanistic Understanding and Mitigation of Language Model Non-Factual Hallucinations,” in Findings of the Association for Computational Linguistics: EMNLP 2024, Y. Al-Onaizan, M. Bansal, and Y.-N. Chen, Eds., Miami, Florida, USA: Association for Computational Linguistics, Nov.
+2024, pp. 7943–7956. doi: 10.18653/v1/2024.findings-emnlp.466.